Message from the Dean

 Welcome to the Honors College.
-It is an exciting time for Honors Students as we transition from the Honors Program into the Honors College.
-In this transition, there are numerous opportunities and advantages for students in selecting Valdosta State University.
+There are numerous opportunities and advantages for students in selecting Valdosta State University.
 The Honors College is a program built on innovation and creative engagement, and is oriented in preparing students for a 21st century world.
 With qualities such as critical reflection, engagement, and global awareness as implicit parts of the Honors curriculum, Honors graduates are well prepared with the necessary skills to excel.

 The Honors College is housed in the former home of Dr. Bailey, VSU's seventh president.
 It is the hub of activity for the Honors Student Association and a great place to relax, study, or socialize.
 We also have a designated Honors residence in Reade Hall.
 Honors students have an opportunity to become a part of many activities, undergraduate research opportunities, and learning experiences.
 In addition to engaging initiatives, social benefits such as the camaraderie between you and your fellow Honors students are an important aspect of the Honors tradition.

 The faculty also takes an active role in student life not only as instructors but as advisors and mentors as well.
 As Honors students bring the desire to learn and grow, the Honors faculty volunteer to work closely with them, fostering an academic relationship based on excellence and scholarship.
 Most importantly, Honors students serve as the model for the student body and community.
 I am happy to welcome you and look forward to working with you as part of the Honors College here at VSU.